-Alternatively to converting data files, the database migration can be invoked on a layer, which supports saving the data into new files on the target system such as exportimport-tools as well as HiPAS do.
+Alternatively to converting data files, the database migration can be invoked on a layer, which supports saving the data into new files on the target system, such as exportimport-tools and HiPAS do.
 In this case, migration performance can be enhanced by means of adaptive capabilities.